ja-me-ch/BDO-Market-Notifier-Console-App/README.md

 - Lastly, make sure to follow the formatting, the last item shouldn't need the , after the closing curly brace!
 There is also a premade list of all the current Blackstar Mainhands further down the page.

 ### dotenv
 You don't need to know what a dotenv (.env) file is but all you need to know is that you store your sensitive information here.
-I didn't include mine in here (that's the whole point) so you have to create your own and fill it out yourself.
+I didn't include mine in here so you have to create your own and fill it out yourself.
 Don't worry it is very easy!
 - First open notepad and copy and paste the text below and do save as all files and make it .env and put it inside the same folder as the app.js file!
 ```
 AWS_ACCESS_KEY_ID=